 Anthony P. Cannizzaro, Ph.D.

-Dr. Cannizzaro is Associate Professor of International Business and Strategic Management and Director of the Strategy Management & Operations academic area at the Busch School of Business.
-He is also the founder of the Good Economy Lab where he leads the Good Institutions and Organizations Project.
+Dr. Cannizzaro is Associate Professor of International Business and Strategic Management, director of the International Business Program, and Associate Dean of Faculty at the Busch School of Business.
+He is also the founder of the Good Economy Lab where he leads the Good Institutions and Organizations Project, and academic director of Catholic University's Family Business Consortium.
 His academic interests lay at the intersection of business, government, and civil society.
-His academic training is interdisciplinary, synthesizing theory from international strategy with complementary areas such as institutional economics, political economy, and economic sociology.
+His academic training is interdisciplinary, synthesizing theory from international strategy with complementary areas such as institutional economics, political economy, and economic sociology to address questions around multinational investment and the common good.

 Catherine R. Pakaluk, Ph.D.